Skip to main content

 Clothing

 Two things that should be taken into account when dressing for a concert are the weather and whether the concert venue is indoors or outdoors.
-Some venues don’t allow guests to bring umbrellas, so opt for a rain poncho or waterproof jacket of some kind.
-Avoid wearing heels, instead opt for shoes that won’t cause blisters and that you can stand comfortably in for hours at a time.
+Some venues do not allow guests to bring umbrellas, so opt for a rain poncho or waterproof jacket of some kind.
+Avoid wearing heels, instead opt for shoes that will not cause blisters and that you can stand comfortably in for hours at a time.
 Dressing in layers is a great way to stay comfortable, no matter the weather conditions.
 If it gets hotter than expected, you can easily shed any outer layers and stay cool.
 And make sure that you pack the sunscreen too, in case the sun is out.

 If you find yourself in a stadium or arena for something like Taylor Swift’s The Eras tour or Beyonce’s Renaissance tour, take the opportunity to dress up and have fun with your concert look.
+For outdoor weekends, check festival-specific resources like our Coachella festival guide to plan outfits for heat, dust and long days.

 Extra Non-essentials